foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/getting_started/getting_started.rst

 You have successfully checked out a copy of the source code to your local machine.

-Set Up the Development Environment
+Setting Up the Development Environment
 ##################################

-The embARC supports these operating systems.
+The embARC OSP platform supports the following development machine operating systems:

 * Microsoft Windows 10 / Windows 7
 * Ubuntu 16.04

-Use the following procedure to create a new development environment.
+Use the following procedure to create a new development environment

 .. toctree::
    :maxdepth: 1

    software_requirement.rst

-.. note:: The embARC OSP uses make/gmake as a build tool.
-They are provided in the ARC development tools.
+.. note:: The embARC OSP uses make/gmake as a build tool snd these are provided as part of the ARC development tools.

 .. _building_a_sample_application:

 Building a Sample Application
 #############################

-Using the ``blinky`` as a base model, the following section will describe how to build a embARC OSP application.
-The following sections contain the commands of using ARC GNU toolchain in a Windows environment.
+Using the ``blinky`` example, the following section will describe how to build an embARC OSP application.
+The following sections contain the commands used for the ARC GNU toolchain in a Windows environment.
 Please use the appropriate commands for your OS.

-Follow these steps to build a sample application.
+Follow these steps to build a sample application

 1. Make sure the ARC GNU toolchain is installed in your environment, see :ref:`software_requirement`.